 I have given the recipe here as I witnessed to the best of my recall; for best results, add the vegetable ingredients in the order given.
 The soup we had in restaurants had local zucchini, red bell peppers, cilantro, and once, even finely diced tomatoes in addition to the other basic ingredients; so you may add/subtract ingredients to suit your preferences.

 Quinoa is a protein-rich Andean grain that grows on the highlands of Peru; Fava or broad beans are also grown there.
-If Fava beans and quinoa are unavailable, use a good handful each of red lentils (skinless Masoor dal) and barley or brown rice; I have done so without changing the essential nature or taste of the soup.
+If Fava beans and quinoa are unavailable, use a good handful each of red lentils (skinless Masoor dal) and/or cooked Lima beans, barley or brown rice; I have done so without changing the essential nature or taste of the soup.
 As usual, I add turmeric to the boiling water for all the health benefits it imparts.
-I substituted a sweet potato or yam for the regular potato and also added a couple of little Peruvian blue potatoes that I had grown.
-A few grinds of black pepper or a chile or two will not be amiss at this time to add a little kick; if you are lucky to come by some Peruvian aji amarillo or yellow chile (fresh or dry), that would be even better.
+I substituted a sweet potato for the regular potato and also added a couple of little Peruvian blue potatoes that I had grown.
+A few grinds of black pepper or a chile or two will not be amiss to add a little kick; if you are lucky to come by some Peruvian aji amarillo or yellow chile (fresh or dry), that would be even better.
 Sumaq mihuna!

 |Quinoa Soup with blue potato|

 3 ribs Celery, diced

 1 handful freshly shelled and peeled Fava Beans

 1 piece of Pumpkin/Winter Squash, diced (about 2 cups)